fleetdm/fleet/docs/Configuration/configuration-files/README.md

 #### Software

-List of the software that will be installed on macOS and Windows hosts during enrollment.
+List of the software that will be installed on macOS and Windows hosts.

 `url` must be an absolute URL to the software installer.